Study release: "Plant-based meat manufacturing capacity and pathways for expansion"

 Dynamic market

-The field of fermentation-produced meat and dairy alternatives has evolved rapidly over the past few years, from a few large incumbents dominating the space to more than a hundred new companies popping up across the globe.
+The field of fermentation-produced alternative proteins has evolved rapidly over the past few years, from a few large dominating incumbents focused primarily on diary to more than a hundred new companies active in all alternative protein categories popping up across the globe.

 CHALLENGE